PRACHI-MAJGAOKAR/Star-schema-powerbi-project/README.md

    toggle between "current view" and "full history" — this is your live SCD2 demo in front of an interviewer.

-If you want to demonstrate the schema-merge step happening *inside* Power BI rather than pre-baked in Python (some interviewers want to see you drive Power Query directly), use `power_query_M_reference.pq` — it reproduces the exact same Branch_A/Branch_B reconciliation using M instead of pandas.

 ---

 ## 4. The 10 DAX measures (full code in `dax_measures.dax`)